Director: John Cassavetes

 In terms of influence, the film helped inspire the so-called “Dogme 95” movement.
 It’s an ideology that argues for a more authentic form of filmmaking, claiming that “new video technology will democratize the filmmaking process and deliver the masses from their oppression by evil, formulaic, speical effects-laden studio fare.”
 Subscribers adhere to a “Vow of Chastity,” which includes such commandments as “The camera must be handheld” and “The film must not contain superficial action (murders, weapons, etc.).”
 (A) In other words, every part of the filmmaking process — the tools, the techniques, the story — should be organic and true to life.
 In this very way, Cassavetes turned the role of storytelling on its head, and thus redefined the rules of “acceptable” filmmaking.

-Like all of Cassavetes’ films, much of the film lies on its performances.
+Like all of Cassavetes’ films, much of the film relies on its performances.
 Thus, the casting is so crucial.
 Here, Nick and Mabel’s mothers are played by their real-life proxies, Rowlands’ mother Lady Rowlands, and Cassavetes’ mother, Katherine.
-Is this where Martin Scorsese got the idea in Mean Streets (1973) and Goodfellas (1990)?
-For the title role, he cast Falk, already famous for his role as TV’s Columbo (1971).
+Is this where Scorsese got the idea to cast his mom in Mean Streets (1973) and Goodfellas (1990)?
+For the title role, Cassavetes cast Falk, already famous for his role as TV’s Columbo (1971).
 After working with Cassavetes in Husbands (1970), Falk said he would never work under the director again.
 Wisely, he reconsidered and asked if he could play the lead in A Woman Under the Influence.
 “I said, ‘John, I gotta go with you again, because I might have been wrong the first time.'”
 (D) Needless to say, it was a great decision, as Falk gives a harrowing performance.
 It’s unthinkable he wasn’t nominated.

 But is she completely bats?
-That’s for debate.
+That’s up for debate.
 One of Nick’s co-workers says, “Mabel’s a delicate, sensative woman,” but Nick is quick to defend her.
 “Mabel’s not crazy; she’s unusual,” he says.
 “She’s not crazy, so don’t say she’s crazy.
 This woman cooks, sews, makes the bed, washes the bathroom.
 What the hell is crazy about that?”
 Still, he admits he doesn’t understand her.
-What he never doubts for a second, though, is her chief goal in life — to please him.
+What he never doubts for a second, though, is her desire to improve.
 “Tell me what you want me to be, how you want me to be,” she says.
 “I can be that!
 I can be anything.
 You tell me, Nicky.”
 Never is her devotion to their marriage more apparent than when she lists of her “Five Points” of why they should stay together — love, friendship, comfort, “I’m a good mother” and “I belong to you.”

 One of their most intense, fascinating scenes together comes when Mabel serves spaghetti for a breakfast table full of Nick’s roughneck co-workers.
 Watch Rowland’s nuanced performance as she struggles to get her words out.
 It’s the epitome of social awkwardness.
 Is she so nervous because she desperately wants to be a good host?
 Or does she simply not know how to act around other people?
 The fact we’re even debating that is a testament to Rowlands.
 Because of her acting, I think it’s the most memorable scene in the movie.
 Others will disagree, citing Rowlands’ performance in her big nervous breakdown scene, a display I can only describe as disturbing.